PHOTO BY ANDREW BAYDA; PLANNED BY NADI MIRONOVA

 Photo by Molly Peach

 Tie string lights over the aisle to add a cozy feel to the ceremony.
-This boho Tennessee wedding had rustic barrels at the end of the aisle, while tiny flower bouquets rested on the backs of white ceremony chairs.
+This boho Tennessee wedding also had rustic barrels at the end of the aisle, while tiny flower bouquets rested on the backs of white ceremony chairs.
 The minimal aisle decor draws the eye straight to the flower-adorned branch arch.

-Line With Ferns
+Line the Aisle With Ferns

 :max_bytes(150000):strip_icc()/__opt__aboutcom__coeus__resources__content_migration__brides__public__brides-services__production__2017__09__06__59b0446b2d9a400d38988d32_RachelandNigel20170828_07-5533d72c4ef54d15bac80aa38ca611a5.jpg)